geveh/ReportingBias/README.md

 ## Scripts

-### Name.R
+### Preprocessing.R

-Bayesian piecewise regression model to learn peak discharge Qp from eta, the product of flood volume and the breach rate.
-Written in R.
+Script to obtain annual statistics of
+- GLOF counts by dam type;
+- glaciological research activity;
+- temperature; and
+- precipitation
+from the original OpenOffice spreadsheet 'Global_GLOF_database_2021_06_09.ods', which is available in the Section 'Input data'.
+The scripts produces the R-Data object 'regional_glof_stats.rds', which is available in the same folder.

 ## Input data